 Once you decide on your coverage goals, shop multiple insurance carriers for multiple quotes, review the document with your insurance agent and seek clarifications on not fully understood “gray” areas.

 Walking through the entire process with an experienced insurance agent is the most effective way to purchase rental property insurance in Texas.
-Your insurance agent does not charge you; their service is paid by the insurer you end up choosing.
+Your insurance agent does not charge you; their service is paid by the insurance company you end up choosing.

 Only insurance professionals licensed in the appropriate type of insurance can help you with an application for landlord coverage - either a residential property or a commercial property insurance agent.
 If you choose an independent agent, they can help you apply for coverages with multiple insurers.
 If you apply directly with the insurer, it will assist you by assigning one of their employee agents to help you to compare the plans offered by their organization.